This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 Yes, these can still be found today in your everyday pocket change, although people have been pulling silver quarters from circulation for years and saving them.

-Let’s take a look at some of these rare 1964 quarter errors and what they’re worth today:
+Let’s take a look at some of these rare 1964 quarter errors and how much they’re worth today:

 - 1964 Doubled Die Quarter Error — There are several kinds of 1964 doubled die quarters, with values generally exceeding $100 apiece.